 What is Business Analytics?

 Business Analytics helps different organizations in better decision-making, leveraging a wide range of the latest tools and methods.
 BA involves data analytics, data mining, and big data processes and procedures that help make better business decisions.
 With recent advancements in BA tools, users can generate reports and visualizations without relying on IT staff.

 Where can we use Business Analytics?

 What is Predictive Analytics?

 Predictive Analytics is a hot issue in today’s business and information technology world.
-Predictive analytics goes beyond these backward-facing views and uses the data you already hold in your business to look forward and tell you what’s going to happen in the future.
+Predictive analytics goes beyond these backward-facing views and uses the data you already hold in your business to look forward and tell you what will happen in the future.
 Not only that.
-Predictive modeling allows you to predict the future outcome, it can also tell you what’s the next best thing that could happen in the future.
-And good predictive analytics tools will automate this process for you so that your business decision making becomes fact-based and truly data-driven rather than based on subjective judgments and hunches.
+Predictive modeling allows you to predict the outcome and tell you the next best thing to happen.
+And good predictive analytics tools will automate this process for you so that your business decision-making becomes fact-based and truly data-driven rather than based on subjective judgments and hunches.

-Your business analytics tool can tell you which of your products is currently selling best, and show you trends in your product sales over time up to this point.
-But what if you want to know how well a particular product is going to sell in the future?
+Your business analytics tool can tell you which of your products is currently selling best and show you trends in your product sales over time up to this point.
+But what if you want to know how well a particular product will sell in the future?
 Perhaps you’re planning an advertising campaign.
 What effect will this campaign have on future product sales?
 Which of your customers are most likely to respond to the campaign?
 This is what predictive analytics can tell you.